PacificBiosciences/zmwfilter/README.md

 # zmwfilter

-Provides a simple ZMW ID filtering utility for BAM data, via either an "include-list" or "exclude-list".
+Provides a simple ZMW ID filtering utility for PacBio BAM data, via either an "include-list" or "exclude-list".

-_zmwfilter_ is available on our servers as a GNU module.
+## Availability
+The latest `zmwfilter` can be installed via the bioconda package `zmwfilter`.

+Please refer to our [official pbbioconda page](https://github.com/PacificBiosciences/pbbioconda) for information on Installation, Support, License, Copyright, and Disclaimer.

 ## Usage examples
 ```